Last Updated on February 17, 2026

 A key piece of Indian legislation is the Foreign Contribution Regulation Act of 2010, which deals with the acceptance and utilization of foreign funds by individuals, associations and non-governmental organisations.
-Its prime objective is not to allow such contributions that will affect or seem to affect the internal security or the interests of the nation.
-The FCRA was enacted with the rationale of promoting transparency and accountability over the use of foreign funds, especially in health, education and social welfare sectors dependent on foreign resources for public benefit initiatives.
+Its primary objective is not to allow contributions that could affect, or appear to affect, the nation’s internal security or interests.
+The FCRA was enacted to promote transparency and accountability in the use of foreign funds, especially in health, education, and social welfare sectors that depend on foreign resources for public benefit initiatives.

 The FCRA requires registration from organisations that accept foreign contributions, thus necessitating the submission of quarterly returns.
 Such quarterly returns act to inform the Ministry of Home Affairs about inflows and sources as well as utilisations of foreign funds on a periodic basis.
 Such an ability helps keep an eye on international contributions and their applications, which might otherwise be used for illegitimate transfers or misuse.